No-dust-in-heart/blurkit-android/README.md

 </p>

 ## What Is BlurKit?
-BlurKit is an extraordinarily easy to use and performant utility to render real time blur effects in Android.
+动态实时虚化，BlurKit is an extraordinarily easy to use and performant utility to render real time blur effects in Android.

 <p align="center">
     <img alt='BlurKit Demo' src='.repo/bk-demo.gif' />